MFR6340/theenglishextension.org/young-world-2/Unit-3: A World of Colour.md

 <img src="https://imgur.com/DpHYsvF.png" width="25%" />

-Arthur is assigned 120 hours of community service to help a “Junk Man,” Mr. Hampton, after he had thrown a brick at him.
+Arthur is assigned 120 hours of community service to help a “Junk Man,” Mr. Hampton, after he throws a brick at him.
 His job is to collect seven junk items, including cardboard, and light bulbs from the Mr. Hampton’s list, without knowing their intended purpose.
 Through each item on the list, Arthur begins to grow and gets closer to redemption.
 Loosely based on a true story of an artist named Hampton who made a masterpiece out of junk.
 (Lexile 760L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Seventh-Most-Important-Thing-Shelley-Pearsall/9780553497311?ref=grid-view&qid=1665842641892&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1039319893" rel="nofollow">Buy on Orell Füssli</a>